June 20, 2024

 Which Python Certification Is The Best?

-If you’re still looking for certification-granting training programs to learn Python, then here are the best options for you.
+If you’re still looking for certification-granting training programs to learn Python, then here some tope options for you.

 Dataquest

-These certifications are different — there are no exams.
+These certifications are different — they focus on helping the learn build a portfolio.
 Instead, you earn the certifications by completing Dataquest’s online learning modules.
 Each certification requires completion of a path of courses designed to take you from beginner to job-ready.

 Unlike other Python certification training programs, these focus specifically on working with data in Python — they aren’t designed for aspiring Python software engineers or game developers.